 There’s also a long version of the valuation concept written by the same author, named Valuation by Damodaran.
 Both these books are amazing to build the foundation of valuing stocks.

-One Up on Wall Street, Learn to Earn and Beating the street by Peter Lynch
+One up on Wall Street, Learn to Earn and Beating the Street by Peter Lynch

-Peter Lynch was a star mutual fund manager at Fidelity investment.
+Peter Lynch was a star mutual fund manager at Fidelity Investment.
 He has an amazing track record on a consistent average annual return of 29.2% over a stretched duration of 13 years when he managed the Magellan fund.
-During this period, the asset under management of his fund which was originally $18 million in 1977 increased to $14 billion.
+During this period, the asset under management of his fund which was original $18 million in 1977 increased to $14 billion.
 He is one of the rare fund managers who gave a fairly good return to their investors for 13 years in a row.

 In his books, Peter Lynch shares his learnings as a fund manager and stock investor.
 All three of Lynch’s books follow his common sense investing approach, which insists that individual investors if they take the time to do their homework, can perform just as well or even better than the experts.

-Few of the top pieces of advice given by Peter Lynch in his books are-
+A few of the top pieces of advice given by Peter Lynch in his books are-

 - Invest in companies, not the stock market.

 - ‘Only invest what you could afford to lose without that loss having any effect on your daily life in the foreseeable future’.

 - There are a few qualities which are required for a successful investor.
 They are Patience, self-reliance, common sense, open-mindedness, tolerance to pain, detachment, persistence, humility, flexibility, willingness to do independent research, an equal willingness to admit to mistakes, and an ability to ignore general panic.

 You can read the complete book review of his book one up on wall street here.